davisssamuel/ls-tree/README.md

 # Installation

-Download `lt` and add it to your PATH.
+Download the lt script and add it to your PATH.

 Alternatively, create a symbolic link to run it as a shell command: